 We can repair pretty much anything made of denim.
 As far as non-denim items, most pants considered “workwear” and made from heavier, natural-fiber fabrics like canvas, duck, and various twills are usually fine to work on.
 I have an extensive library of thread colors that covers pretty much every shade of denim - all colors of indigo, stonewashed, black, gray, tan, white, red, purple, green etc!
 We’re nerds for color matching repairs to your garment.

 Yes, up to 25oz denim- we love heavyweight jeans and are one of the only repair services in the USA that offer to work on them!
 Since heavyweight denim requires some different set-ups on machinery and literally is heavier and more difficult to handle, any denim 20oz and up will add +$25 to your total repair cost.

 I do not darn: Extremely thinning soft jeans, super lightweight fabrics, jeggings (leggings disguised as jeans) and Carhartt’s (jackets and pants).
 Nothing against Carhartts!
 Just not my specialty.

 WHAT ABOUT STRETCH DENIM?

 I don’t encourage darning repair on anything that is less than 98% cotton or natural fiber denim.
 Anything under 98% is too unstable and does not respond well to darning repairs.
 We do offer patching options for anything too stretchy for darning - this will not be an “invisible” style repair like darning repairs.
+If you submit a stretch jean, you will likely be offered a patching/darn option.
 If your jeans have puckering across the lap or seat that means the fabric is breaking down and most likely your jeans are not a good candidate for a darning repair.

 ARE MY JEANS TOO DESTROYED TO REPAIR?